Romanian language: Romanian alphabet

-K, Q, W and Y, not part of the native alphabet, were officially introduced in the Romanian alphabet in 1982 and are mostly used to write loanwords like kilogram, quasar, watt, and yoga.
+K, Q, W and Y, are not part of the native alphabet; they were officially introduced in the Romanian alphabet in 1982 and are mostly used to write loanwords like kilogram, quasar, watt, and yoga.

 The Romanian alphabet is based on the Latin script with five additional letters Ă, Â, Î, Ș, Ț. Formerly, there were as many as 12 additional letters, but some of them were abolished in subsequent reforms.
 Also, until the early 20th century, a breve marker was used, which survives only in ă.

 Today the Romanian alphabet is largely phonemic.
 However, the letters â and î both represent the same close central unrounded vowel /ɨ/. Â is used only inside words; î is used at the beginning or the end of non-compound words and in the middle of compound words.
 Another exception from a completely phonetic writing system is the fact that vowels and their respective semivowels are not distinguished in writing.
 In dictionaries the distinction is marked by separating the entry word into syllables for words containing a hiatus.

 Stressed vowels also are not marked in writing, except very rarely in cases where by misplacing the stress a word might change its meaning and if the meaning is not obvious from the context.
 For example, trei copíi means "three children" while trei cópii means "three copies".